anyconnect/ImageProcessorLibrary/README.md

 2. Compile your libimageprocessor.so.
 3. Pack your libimageprocessor.so with the AI model and compress the package(.tar).
 4. Upload the compressed AI model package to the AnyConnect dashboard and create an AI model entry.
-5. Create AI container using the the AI model entry and deploy it to the Smarter AI devices.
+5. Create AI container using the AI model entry and deploy it to the Smarter AI devices.

 # What’s Included